mklissa/sagemaker_tutorial/README.md

 estimator.fit(inputs,run_tensorboard_locally=True)
 ```

 That should do it.
-Now you can run the following command:
+Now you can run the following command in your SageMaker notebook:

 `tensorboard --logdir=./logs --host=localhost --port=6007`